couchbase-partners/azure-aks-couchbase/README.md

 This is a walkthrough of setting the [Couchbase Operator](https://blog.couchbase.com/introducing-couchbase-operator/) up on [Azure Container Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/).

-## Background

-AKS is in public preview as of 3/15/18.
-There are a bunch of [nice tutorials]](https://docs.microsoft.com/en-us/azure/aks/) on how to use it.

-## Deploy and AKS Cluster
+## Deploy an AKS Cluster

 AKS is currently in public preview.
-There are a bunch of [nice tutorials]](https://docs.microsoft.com/en-us/azure/aks/) on how to use it.
+There are a bunch of [nice tutorials](https://docs.microsoft.com/en-us/azure/aks/) on how to use it.

 For this walkthrough we're going to use the Azure 2.0 CLI.
 If you haven't already, you'll need to [install that and login](https://docs.microsoft.com/en-us/cli/azure/get-started-with-azure-cli).
 To make sure that's all working properly try running: